-- Prepubertal vaginal bleeding – can occur on an isolated occasion or happen more frequently.
-Hormone panels support a prepubertal profile and the symptoms generally resolve.
+- Prepubertal vaginal bleeding – can occur on an single occasion or happen more frequently.
+Hormone panels point towards a prepubertal state, and the symptoms generally resolve.
 This is usually a diagnosis of exclusion, so it’s best to think of this at the bottom of your differential!

 If the child does classify as having precious puberty, the next question is whether you think this a centrally (gonadotrophin dependent), or peripherally (gonadotrophin independent) driven process.

 |What causes it?||Central pituitary tumours or congenital abnormalities||Tumours – testicular, ovarian and adrenal, or as part of a syndrome (ie McCune Albright)|

 |Which tests tell me if there is a problem?||High LH/FSH||Low LH/FSH

 So, if you see a child in clinic with suspected precocious puberty, what should you do?

 How quickly did the features develop?
 Rapid development of physical features over a six month period are generally considered significant.
 Has there been a recent growth spurt?
 Try and plot their growth on a chart.
 Make sure you find out when parents started puberty, especially enquiring about when mother started menarche for female patients and growth patterns for siblings.

 It’s really important to do a full systemic examination and include a Tanner staging assessment within that.
 Have a look to see if there are any birth marks, or evidence of adrenal excess.